 Tourism is easy:

-Saudi Arabia is close to many countries, such as UAE, Kuwait, Oman, Qatar, and many more.
-This makes traveling more convenient and relatively less costly.
+Saudi Arabia is close to many countries, such as UAE, Kuwait, Oman, Qatar, etc. This makes traveling more convenient and relatively less costly.

-It also means that traveling to, say USA or Australia would also not take an ample amount of time since Saudi Arabia is known to be in the middle of the world.
+It also means that traveling to, say, the USA or Australia would not take ample time since Saudi Arabia is known to be in the middle of the world.